Resources for National Board Certification candidates

 The biggest benefit is the improvement you see in your teaching practice.
 I have learned so much through this process because I’ve had to analyze what is effective and what isn’t in my teaching practice.
 My students are now excited about science because of the way I learned to teach it through my research for NBPTS.
 And I know almost all the grade level expectations for every subject area in grades PreK-3 because of the intense amount of studying I did for the assessment center.
-Another benefit to the NB process is that NBCT’s can teach in any state.
 But of course, money is the biggest incentive for most teachers, if they’re really honest (and I am!).
 Most states/districts provide financial incentives–you can find out what’s offered in your area by visiting your state department of education’s website or the NBPTS site.
 Click here to read about how NBPTS describes the benefits of becoming certified.

 What do you have to do to become certified?